AlexanderBabel/custom-images/README.md

 ## Usage

-You can pull a image by using
+You can pull an image by using
 ```bash
 docker pull alexbabel/SOFTWARE:VERSION
 ```